jkarlbauer/wikicommand/README.md

 # WikiCommand

-WikiCommand prints a Wikipedia summary from a given query.
+WikiCommand summarizes a Wikipedia article from a given query.

 Wikipedia articles are retrieved using the Wikipedia API: https://pypi.org/project/Wikipedia-API/